CheweyZ/discord-bot-analytics/README.md

 # Whats the catch
-There is none as long as I can pay the bills then this service will be free Want like the service or want to help out then checkout https://www.patreon.com/CheweyZ
+There is none as long as I can pay the bills then this service will be free Like the service or want to help out then checkout https://www.patreon.com/CheweyZ

 Perks coming soon: Higher resolution data (per minute)